ericcervin/eric-ervin-dot-com/README.md

 # eric-ervin-dot-com

-Practice working with Javascript and Express.
+Practice working with JavaScript and Express.
 Maybe I'll make something useful along the way.